-Tornadoes develop during thunderstorms and are the most violent meteorological phenomena at small scales.
+Tornadoes develop during thunderstorms and are the most violent weather phenomena at small scales.
 The whirling mass of air is called a vortex and consists of water droplets, dust and any debris that has been torn apart from the Earth’s surface.
 The wind speed of the vortex typically reaches 110 miles per hour (mph).
 Tornadoes can last anywhere from several seconds to more than an hour, and travel at speeds ranging from 10 to 30 mph.

 The most likely areas where tornadoes will occur are in flat areas of North America and Australia.
 They almost never occur in colder regions like Norway, Denmark and Antarctica.
 In the United States, around 1200 tornadoes are reported each year.
 It is possible for Tornadoes to develop during any season and at any time, but most often they will occur in the spring and summer months, and develop in the afternoon between 3 and 9 P.M.